dpodium-roc/gf_done/README.md

 CONFIGURATION
 -------------------------------------------------
-configuration 1
+One time configuration
-  Go to Form > Settings > Pipwave .
-You should see Pipwave Settings as title.
+  Go to Form > Settings > pipwave .
+You should see pipwave Settings as title.
   Fill in API key and API secret

-configuration 2 (configure this after you created or creating a form) SELECT a form > Settings > Pipwave .
-You should see Pipwave Feeds instead of Pipwave Settings this time.
+Configuration for each form
+  Edit Settings for a form and select pipwave.
+You should see pipwave Feeds as the title.
-  Map your form fields to respective fields.
+  Click on Add New and fill in the form to map your form fields to respective fields.
-  * sign means it is needed, and respective field should exists in your form.
+  * indicates mandatory field, and respective field should exists in your form.

 Notes